alexgmitchell/AlanGetsHitched/venue.md

 For those of you staying in Edinburgh, we have booked a bus that will take you to and from the venue.
 Places are limited so please see [the Transport page](transport.md) for more information on this and other options.

+If you are so inclined, there will also be places to pitch a tent/park a camping van on the estate.
+You will have access to the showers and toilets at the venue accommodation.
+Please inform us if you plan to do this, we we will need to know who is going to be staying on site.

 <a href="https://lh3.googleusercontent.com/Szh6EqJhkkVwJGCP9rV5EvNsralov71KV23JcF7-25MxmWkEdJqrk7l_8FzU-WJXAleVle7KtmJNC4JxfLek7EZXFde9F1QRnn4hFQuY8CMxDWUp1i7bKPsgAjE9CngmAH2CTruYIQ=w2400?source=screenshot.guru"> <img src="https://lh3.googleusercontent.com/Szh6EqJhkkVwJGCP9rV5EvNsralov71KV23JcF7-25MxmWkEdJqrk7l_8FzU-WJXAleVle7KtmJNC4JxfLek7EZXFde9F1QRnn4hFQuY8CMxDWUp1i7bKPsgAjE9CngmAH2CTruYIQ=w600-h315-p-k" /> </a>